-The AC output of the genset powers AC motors and air conditioners and the power tools that may be plugged into the electrical outlets of the vehicle.
-The genset may also have provision for driving mechanical equipment or a hydraulic pump.
-How much equipment (whether electrical, mechanical or hydraulic) can be operated at one time depends upon how much power is available from the genset.
+The AC output of the genset powers the vehicle air conditioner, the DC converter/battery charger and the appliances that may be plugged into the electrical outlets of the vehicle.
+How much electrical equipment (power consuming appliances) can be operated at one time depends upon how much power is available from the genset.
 If the genset is "overloaded", either the genset will stall or its circuit breaker(s) will trip.

-To get an idea of how much equipment can be operated at one time add up the watt and Hp (horsepower) ratings of the individual tools and pieces of equipment that are likely to be used at the same time and compare the sum to the kW (kilowatt) rating of the genset.
-Note that 1 kW = 1000 watts and that 1 Hp = 746 watts.
-If power consumption, as totaled up, exceeds genset power output, you may have to consider operating some tools and pieces of equipment in sequence, one after another, rather than all at the same time.
+To get an idea of how much equipment can be operated at one time add up the watt ratings of the individual appliances that are likely to be used at the same time and compare the sum to the kW (kilowatt) rating of the genset.
+Use Table 2 or the ratings on the appliances themselves (if so marked) to obtain the appliance watt values.
+Note that 1 kW = 1000 watts.
+If power consumption, as totaled up, exceeds genset power output, you may have to consider operating some appliances in sequence, one after another, rather than all at the same time.

-Note that when the genset is loaded nearly to full power it is possible that it may stall when an air conditioner or other large motor load "cycles on".
+Note that when the genset is loaded nearly to full power it is possible that it may stall when the air conditioner (or other large motor load) "cycles on".
 The reason for this is that for a brief moment at startup a motor draws up to three times the power stated on its nameplate.
-You may, therefore, have to consider operating some tools and pieces of equipment at times when the large motor loads are not "On".
+You may, therefore, have to consider operating some appliances at times when the air conditioner or other large motor load is not "On".

-Note also that as altitude increases air density decreases, causing genset engine power to decrease (even when the altitude adjust knob is set correctly-see Variations In Weather and Altitude).
+Note also that as altitude increases air density decreases, causing genset engine power to decrease (even when the altitude adjust knob is set correctly-see Varying Operating Conditions).
 Power decreases approximately 3.5 percent of rated power each 1000 feet (305 m) of increase in elevation above sea level.
-Therefore, at higher altitudes consider operating fewer tools and pieces of equipment at the same time.
+See Table 3 for the results of calculations for a typical genset.
+Therefore, at higher altitudes consider operating fewer appliances at the same time.